Selling Land With a Flat Fee MLS Listing Service - Pros and Cons

 It’s also frequent for these websites to offer specials and deals, so you’ll want to do your own research, but here’s a few to get you started: CongressRealty.com is only for western states, while ByOwnerMLS.com and BrokerDirectMLS.com are nationwide.

 Selling land is really about marketing and getting enough exposure for your property.
 Although the internet has opened up many other channels for selling land, the MLS is still the main way to advertise real estate for sale.
-For that reason, most sellers should plan on listing their property on the MLS, whether that means listing it traditionally with a realtor or through a flat fee listing service.
+For that reason, most sellers should plan on listing their property on the MLS, whether that means listing it traditionally with a realtor or through a flat fee MLS company.
 Flat fee listings can provide real savings, but they also require significantly more work to get all the way from creating the listing to signing over the deed to the new buyer.

 Looking for more ways to sell land by owner?
 Check out 6 Free or Cheap Ways to Sell Land Without a Realtor.